 Richmond Deputy Fire Chief Rico Rincon details the fire department’s response to the International Hotel fire on Tuesday, November 4, 2025.

-The response included four fire engines, one fire truck, and one supporting engine from El Cerrito, according to Rincon.
+The response to the blaze brought out four fire engines, one fire truck, and one supporting engine from El Cerrito, according to Rincon, who said the building wasn't occupied at the time of the fire.

-“Our initial plan was to attack the fire as well as search those to make sure we didn’t have any occupants there,” Rincon said.
-“Those searches provided all clear.”
+“Our initial plan was to attack the fire as well as search those to make sure we didn’t have any occupants there, and those searches provided all clear,” Rincon said.

 Omar Rojas, whose parents own the property next door, said the property has frequent visitors.